Former Gulf emirate officials sentenced in embezzlement case

 Khater Massaad and Gela Mikadze were sentenced on April 26 by a court in Ras al-Khaimah (RAK) for defrauding RAKIA of $17.2 million in 2011.
 A third man, George Janashia, was also sentenced to 15 years in prison in absentia.

-Mikadze and Janashia, both citizens of the former Soviet republic of Georgia, were ordered to repay $12.8 million and $4.4 million respectively.
+Mikadze and Janashia were ordered to repay $12.8 million and $4.4 million respectively.
 The three defendants were also fined $17.2 million, according to the documents which were released by the RAK government.

 A spokesman for Massaad's legal team said Massaad strongly denied the "trumped up charges", which relate to the 2011 sale of Georgia's Poti Sea Port and are part of a wider corruption case against Massaad, a former chief executive of RAKIA.